punund/20ful/README.md

 ### bust-cache: _boolean_

-If set to "true", enables cache busting for this CSS or JS file.
-Cache busting of CSS and JS assets is done by automatically adding a hash suffix to the filename, changing as the file content changes.
+If set to `true`, enables cache busting for this CSS or JS file.
+Cache busting is done by automatically adding a hash suffix to the filename, changing as the file content changes.
 Template variables `css` and `js` will have the whole sequences of `<link>` and `<script>` attributes which you need to pass verbatim to templates.

 For all files that compile to CSS `css` variable stores a sequence of `link`
 tags: